crate/crate-howtos/docs/deployment/cloud/azure/azure-terraform-setup.rst

 Running CrateDB via Terraform
 =============================

-In :ref:`vm_setup`, we elaborated on how to leverage Azure's functionality to set up a CrateDB cluster.
+In :ref:`azure_vm_setup`, we elaborated on how to leverage Azure's functionality to set up a CrateDB cluster.
+Here, we will explore how to automate this kind of setup.

 `Terraform`_ is an infrastructure as code tool, often used as an abstraction layer on top of a cloud's management APIs.
 Instead of creating cloud resources